 Once you notify the background check agency of the error on your report, they have 30 days to fix the error or remove the offending information.
 If they don’t do so, you can sue them.

-Can I Sue Over Errors in My Background Check?
+Can I Sue Due To Errors On My Background Check?

 If the background check agency does not clean up your background check within 30 days, removing anything that does not belong there, you can sue them.
 You might even be able to recover lost wages if you lose the job you were hired for and don’t get it back, or have to wait to continue working until your file is cleared.